chaw-thiri/vision360/README.md

     → FOLLOW LANE using PID controller
 ```

 The PID controller continuously adjusts angular velocity to minimize lane center offset, keeping the robot centered in its lane.
+When boundary platforms are detected, the avoidance angle is blended with the lane-following command to navigate around obstacles while staying on track.

 ### Step 4: Velocity Control
 Raw velocity commands are smoothed to prevent jerky motion: